 Both the capacity of thinking and that of judging are universal human capacities.
 Together they enable humans to critically reflect on and evaluate particular deeds, decisions and actions at incidental moments of political significance.
 While in thinking a person refrains and reflects, the judgment is the actual moment of personal evaluation.
 Seen as such, judging is not just something that only takes place in moments of crisis and emergency but italso represents a certain critical stance in one’s active, public life.

-The link to morality that occurs in the act of judging can easily be misunderstood.
-The autonomous moral judgment that was mentioned above brings along the connotation of an inner ‘knowledge’ of what is right or wrong.
-But we already know that this is not what Arendt has in mind; such an interpretation would turn a judgment into a solid decision based on knowledge about an inner moral law, with our conscience being a Kantian source for such knowledge.
+The link to morality that occurs in the act of judging can easily be misunderstood. autonomous moral judgment brings along the connotation of an inner ‘knowledge’ of what is right or wrong.
+But such an interpretation would turn a judgment into a solid decision based on knowledge about an inner moral law, with our conscience being a Kantian source for such knowledge.
 To understand how our conscience can function as a disturbance rather than as a stable source of moral law, one has to keep onemphasizing the importance of the particular character of the faculty of judgment.
 In exploring what is actually going on in judgment, Arendtherself does not start with an investigation into knowledge and applications of a solid and universal moral law.
 Instead, sheturns to the immediate practice of a judging spectator who has to deal with distinctive appearances.She finds an explanation of such a judging practice in in our faculty of aesthetic judgment, described by Kant in his third Critique.
 Although this work was not intended to deal with moral issues, Arendt nevertheless argues that it is in this actual practice of dealing with particulars that the essence of judgment—and thus also of moral judgment—can be found (TMC 446).

 Arendt’s alternative approach leads to a different appreciation of diversity amongst moral convictions.
 Whereas deviations and disagreement form a problem for theories claiming that we all have access to one unified and unambiguous moral law, for Arendt these actually form the essence of morality and judgment.
 When there is no first principle or central law to judge a certain conviction as absolutely wrong or right, every single personal judgment can refer to a potential truth.
 Instead, when it comes to human affairs, all judgments are grounded in a particular world view or doxa.
 Each doxa or perspective that grounds a judgment is formed through personal experiences and situations.
 Of course, this entails that such a judgment can be equally wrong or distorted as well..
 However, the important insight for Arendt is that the universal capacities for thought and judgment here receive their particular form through the inherently limited nature of one’s doxa.
 Just as for Kant, conscience is an individual notion; however, contrary to Kant, one’s individual conscience is not a closed unity that contains its answers within itself, but rather a critical process of disturbance: there is always a possibility for adaptation through new encounters and interactions.